imgui-rs/imgui-rs/README.markdown

  2. [`imgui-d3d12-renderer`](https://github.com/curldivergence/imgui-d3d12-renderer)
  3. [`imgui-dx11-renderer`](https://github.com/veykril/imgui-dx11-renderer)
  4. [`imgui-gfx-renderer`](https://github.com/imgui-rs/imgui-gfx-renderer): Deprecated (no longer maintained beyond imgui-rs v0.8).
 Renderer implementation that uses the `gfx` crate (_not the new gfx-hal crate_)
+ 5. Many more can be found on [crates.io](https://crates.io) either using search or the ["dependents" page](https://crates.io/crates/imgui/reverse_dependencies) (the "depends on" text indicates if the crate has been updated for current versions of imgui-rs)

 You can also write your own support code if you have a more advanced use case, because **imgui-rs is not tied to any specific graphics / OS API**.